ackertyson/dock-ops/README.md

 3. `rake` (or, if you don't have Rake, `gem build dock-ops.gemspec`)

 4. `rake install` (or, if you don't have Rake, `sudo gem install -l dock-ops`)

+*NOTE: you do still need to install the real Docker applications; `dock-ops` is just a wrapper.*

 ## Testing